 When you are collecting data, you frequently need to speak to people to gather the information that you are looking for.

-To do this you will normally use a questionnaire.
+To do this you would normally use a questionnaire.

-Rule 1: Never ask a leading question designed to get a certain response.
+Never ask a leading question designed to get a certain response

 Improved question: Which of the following age ranges do you fit into?